electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

     <figcaption><h4>PPE drivetrain</h4></figcaption>
 </figure>

-The top versions will have Porsche Torque Vectoring Plus as standard: an electronically controlled differential lock on the rear axle.
-This control strategy is independent of the respective driving situation and ensures greater traction, driving stability and transverse dynamics.
-The steering behaviour and precision are supported by targeted dynamic braking interventions on the rear axle.
+The top versions will have an electronically controlled differential lock on the rear axle.
+This control strategy is independent of the respective driving situation and ensures greater traction, driving stability, and transverse dynamics.
+In addition, targeted, dynamic braking interventions on the rear axle support the steering behavior and precision.

 ## Technology